Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Type of work – abstract and research

-The presence in the introduction of the object, subject, goals, objectives of the study - +
+Presence in the introduction of an object, subject, goals, objectives of the study - +

 Availability of a work plan - +